Skip to main content

 field:valueNot supportedTreated as regular text

-Your query text is used as-is for both the keyword and semantic search paths.
-However, because the search uses both BM25 and semantic matching:
+Your query text is used as-is, or — with LLM rewrite on — passed through an LLM before being sent to BM25 and semantic search.
+Because the search uses both BM25 and semantic matching:

 • Semantic search understands phrasing and context, so typing health insurance claims will find documents about that topic even without phrase operators